-- 11. The insolvency practitioner needs to be satisfied, at each stage of the process, that there are procedures in place to ensure that an assessment is made of: - a) the solutions available and their viability; - b) (Directors' proposal) whether the directors are being sufficiently cooperative; - c) where the directors' compliance is required for the implementation of the CVA, the directors' understanding of the process, and commitment to it; - d) the likely attitude of any key creditors and the general body of creditors, in particular as to the fairness and balance of the proposals; - e) whether a CVA would have a reasonable prospect of being approved and implemented; and - f) whether a moratorium is required or available
+- 12. The insolvency practitioner needs to be satisfied, at each stage of the process, that there are procedures in place to ensure that an assessment is made of: - 1) the solutions available and their viability; - 2) (Directors' proposal) whether the directors are being sufficiently cooperative; - 3) where the directors' compliance is required for the implementation of the CVA, the directors' understanding of the process, and commitment to it; - 4) the likely attitude of any key creditors and the general body of creditors, in particular as to the fairness and balance of the proposals; - 5) whether a CVA would have a reasonable prospect of being approved and implemented; and - 6) whether a moratorium is required or available.